Cancel anytime

 Positioning

-HSBC is positioned as a global bank with a strong presence in Asia and Europe.
-Its competitive advantages include its international network, brand recognition, and expertise in trade finance.
+HSBC is positioned as a global bank with a strong presence in Asia.
+Its competitive advantages include its extensive international network and diverse product offerings.

 Total Addressable Market (TAM)